jhuo831alex/NBA-Research/README.md

 * Picked out most relevant features for each of the positions
 * Ranked the selected Statistics within each position
 * Calculated the weighted average of the ranks
-* Create a plot for each position:
+* Created a plot for each position:
   * x axis: standardized weighted rank; y axis: standardized salary
-* Compare Euclidean Distances between each point and the origin
+* Compared Euclidean Distances between each point and the origin
   * Origin (Ideal player): free and has the smallest standardized weighted rank score (best performance)
-* Select the top 3 players for each of the positions
+* Selected the top 3 players for each of the positions
 * Visualized sweet spots and unsweet spots for the NBA Finalists with Spatial Heat Maps and compared them with the team created by ranking algorithm

 # Further Details